upchuk/watson-campaign-api/README.md

-## IBM Watson Campaign ingration library
+## IBM Watson Campaign integration library

 This is a very simple library that allows the subscription of contacts to an IBM Watson contact database for use in an email campaign.
 For this, it uses the XML